Roman-Simone/human-machine-dialogue/README.md

 # Project description

 **LLamaFit** is a human-machine dialogue system designed to help users plan and manage their workout programs.
 It provides **personalized training schedules, exercise recommendations, and favorite exercise management**, acting as a virtual personal trainer.
+You can find the demo of the video in this <a href="https://www.youtube.com/watch?v=zCRVmeRVNLE">link</a>.

 ---